AY2425S2-CS2113-F11-1/tp/docs/DeveloperGuide.md

 To calculate the revenue of the business (or each sales item), the RevenueCalculator class has an instance of SalesManager to calculate the revenue using the "Price" and "Quantity sold" of each Product object

-To have a appropriate and usable interface for the users, we have the UI class, that handles printing of the different output to its users, while the CommandParser class receives inputs and commands from its users.
+To have an appropriate and usable interface for the users, we have the UI class, that handles printing of the different output to its users, while the CommandParser class receives inputs and commands from its users.

 All of these features are contained under the main BusynessManager class to provide its users a smooth experience in